mosuka/phalanx/docs/get_started.md

 ## Delete index

-The following command will delete the index `wikipedia_en` with the specified name.
+The following command will delete the index `example` with the specified name.
 This command will delete the index file on the object storage and the index metadata on the metastore.

 ```
 % curl -XDELETE http://localhost:8000/v1/indexes/example